kirbs-btw/ufo-data-analysis/README.md

 cleaned date for only US entrys und rows with complete data.

+# about the data

+- primary data in the usa
+- sightings are avg 120sec (2min)
+- sightings are often near big airports
+- most of the sightings are in california
+- they are often described as light ore a circle
+- the data is from 1942 - 2014 (may)

 # WIP
 - finding meningful charts
 - functions behind the comments system